Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 ### Caveats of Fastly's Shielding

-Be careful with changes you make to a request as they could result in the lookup hash to change between the edge and shield nodes.
+Be careful with changes you make to a request as they could result in the lookup hash to change between the edge POP nodes and shield POP nodes.

 Also, be aware that the "backend" will change when shielding is enabled.
 Traditionally (i.e. without shielding) you defined your backend with a specific value (e.g. an S3 bucket or a domain such as `https://app.domain.com`) and it would stay set to that value unless you yourself implemented custom vcl logic to change its value.

-But with shielding enabled, the 'edge' cache node will dynamically change the backend to be a shield node value (as it's effectively _always_ going to pass through that node if there is no cached content found).
-Once on the shield node, _its_ "backend" value is set to whatever your actual origin is (e.g. an S3 bucket).
+But with shielding enabled, the 'cluster edge' node will dynamically change the backend to be a shield node value (as it's effectively _always_ going to pass through that node if there is no cached content found).
+Once on the 'cluster edge' node within the shield POP, _its_ "backend" value is set to whatever your actual origin is (e.g. an S3 bucket).

-You can utilize the existence of the header `Fastly-FF` to indicate if your code is currently running on a shield node.
-This header doesn't exist on an edge node, and its presence indicates that the request has already come from a fastly cache server.

-Alternatively you could check `req.backend.is_shield` which (if available/set) would indicate your code was executing on a non-shield cache node (i.e. the edge cache node) †.
-You might prefer to use the latter because if your client uses Fastly and they put your service behind their Fastly account, then `Fastly-FF` would be set as the request travels through the system and so your check for `Fastly-FF` on your shield node might execute when it shouldn't.

-> † in 2018 Fastly introduced: `req.backend.is_origin` which helps indicate if the server running the code is indeed the shield or not.

-It's probably best to only modify your backends dynamically whilst your VCL is executing on the shield (e.g. `if (!req.backend.is_shield)`, maybe abstract in a variable `declare local var.shield_node BOOL;`) and to also only `restart` a request in vcl_deliver when executing on the shield node.
+It's probably best to only modify your backends dynamically whilst your VCL is executing on the shield (e.g. `if (!req.backend.is_shield)`, maybe abstract in a variable `declare local var.shield_node BOOL;`) and to also only `restart` a request in vcl_deliver when executing on a node within the shield POP.

-You might also need to modify vcl_hash so that the generated hash is consistent with the 'edge' cache node if your shield modifies the request!
-Remember that modifying either the host or the path will cause a different cache key to be generated and so modifying that in either the edge _or_ the shield means modifying the relevant vcl_hash subroutine so the hashes are _consistent_ between the edge and shield.
+You might also need to modify vcl_hash so that the generated hash is consistent with the edge POP's 'cluster edge' node if your shield POP nodes happen to modify the request!
+Remember that modifying either the host or the path will cause a different cache key to be generated and so modifying that in either the edge POP _or_ the shield POP means modifying the relevant vcl_hash subroutine so the hashes are _consistent_ between them.

 ```
 sub vcl_hash {